Get or Replace a Library Card

 Please note: Not all Glen Ellyn addresses are within the Glen Ellyn Public Library District.
 There are two ways to determine within which library district you reside:

 - Your real estate tax bill lists which, if any, library district your taxes support

-- Inquire by contacting the Circulation Department.
+- Inquire by contacting Library Services.

 All persons under 18 years of age who apply for a library card must have a resident adult parent or legal guardian sign their registration form at the time the card is issued.
 The adult must provide two forms of ID, specified in the Adult Resident section.
 The adult’s signature establishes acceptance by the parent or guardian of ultimate financial responsibility for all materials borrowed with the card.